uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+TODO: Support limiting views to multiple locations

+= 3.0.17 =

+* Bug fix: Group event editing was broken.
+* Bug fix: Eliminate four PHP notices in the Today's Events widget.
+* Added: Filter to control whether CSS should be loaded on archives.

+= 3.0.16 =

+* Changed display UID to avoid duplicate IDs when multiple calendars shown.
+* Add option to display heading in details pop-up.
+* Unify position and size of close button in Twentyeighteen mini calendar.
+* Eliminate multi category parameter from CSV output (doesn't support multidimensional data)
+* Add GUID to export data.

+= 3.0.15 =

+* Bug fix: prevent some PHP notices when running Pro importer.
+* Bug fix: Display of multidate time string when crossing months or years.
+* Bug fix: Variable written as constant prevented event_span from saving correctly.
+* Bug fix: Trash counter updated with incorrect values.
+* Bug fix: Two cases where status counter not updated.
+* Change: Add DB version to debugging info

 = 3.0.14 =